kcng0/Google_Form_Automation/readme.md

 &emsp;Install selenium by pip install selenium

-&emsp;Detail explanations are at the automate_function.py with explanation
+&emsp;Detail explanations are at the automate_function.py with documentation

 Run: